Why New Forms of Spam Could Bloat Bitcoin’s Block Chain

 Miller, a faculty member at NYU’s law school, teaches the course with Professor David Yermack, who is on the faculty of the university’s business school.

-Yermack says the course aims to examine the impact of
+Yermack says the course aims to examine the impact of cryptocurrencies on the fundamental principles that underpin current notions of law and finance.

 “The course is not so much about teaching a knowledge of bitcoin, but it’s to show how some of the issues about property, finance and contracts are going to change very quickly in the next century.
 The technology is forcing people to reexamine long-held assumptions.”